+CREDITS

+1. Both of the following courses (6 credits):

+ANP 830 Cultural and Linguistic Anthropological Theory:

+Key Issues and Debates 3

+ANP 840 Biocultural Evolution 3

+2. One of the following courses (3 credits):

+ANP 420 Language and Culture 3

+ANP 820 Language and Cultural Meaning 3

-CREDITS Both of the following courses (6 credits): Cultural and Linguistic Anthropological Theory: 830 Key Issues and Debates ANP 840 Biocultural Evolution .
-One of the following courses (3 credits): 3 ANP 420 820 This requirement may be waived by the department on the basis of prior course work.
-Completion of a methods course appropriate for the student's
+This requirement may be waived by the department on the basis of prior

+course work.

+3. Completion of a methods course appropriate for the student's

+subdiscipline.
+The course must be approved by the student's guidance

+committee.

-- Completion of a methods course appropriate for the student's subdiscipline.
-The course must be approved by the student's guidance committee. - 4.
-Completion of additional elective credits approved by the student's guidance committee. - Successful completion of the comprehensive examination, including preparation of a dissertation research proposal. - Successful completion of 24 credits of ANP 999 Doctoral Dissertation Research and defense of the doctoral dissertation.
+4. Completion of additional elective credits approved by the student's guid-

+- Completion of additional elective credits approved by the student's guidance committee. - Successful completion of the comprehensive examination, including preparation of a dissertation research proposal. - Successful completion of 24 credits of ANP 999 Doctoral Dissertation Research and defense of the doctoral dissertation.